 - Model Portfolios Model Portfolios offer advisors an efficient and time-saving approach to investing customer assets.
-They allow advisors to create groupings of financial instruments based on specific investment themes, and then invest customer funds into these models. - IBKR Allocation Order Tool The IBKR Allocation Order Tool streamlines the creation, execution, and allocation of group orders.
+They allow advisors to create groupings of financial instruments based on specific investment themes, and then invest customer funds into these models. - IBKR Allocation Order Tool The IBKR Allocation Order Tool streamlines the creation, execution and allocation of group orders.
 The tool provides advisors with a single screen to enter trade allocations quickly across many customer accounts, advisors or strategies; allocate total quantity or cash quantity for user-specified values proportionally or equally; and modify orders or allocations on the fly.
 In addition, customers can use the Allocation Order Tool to project, preview and allocate trades to take advantage of potential capital losses for all or some of an advisor's invested customers. - ESG Impact Profile The ESG Impact Profile helps advisors understand customer preferences for socially responsible and impact investing.
 Advisors' customers can select personal investment criteria from thirteen impact values and principles and exclude investments based on ten categories. - IBKR Client Risk Profile IBKR Client Risk Profile is designed to help advisors determine the most suitable investments for their customers, based on each customer's risk tolerance.
 This information is collected through a custom-designed questionnaire.
-Advisors can view the scores through the Advisor Portal and create custom pre-trade allocation groups and profiles in Trader WorkstationSM to place orders and allocate trades for customers with similar risk profiles.
+Advisors can view the scores through the Advisor Portal and create custom pre-trade allocation groups and profiles in Trader WorkstationSM to place orders and allocate trades for customers with similar risk profiles. - Custom Indexing Custom Indexing allows advisors to create custom portfolios for their customers that directly hold the underlying securities of an index, rather than purchasing a traditional index fund.
+This gives advisors the ability to customize portfolios to align with specific investment objectives. - Employee Plan Administrator SIMPLE IRA The Employee Plan Administrator account allows U.S. advisors to offer selfemployed individuals and companies of less than 100 employees a Savings Investment Match Plan for Employees Individual Retirement Account ("SIMPLE IRA"). - Tax Loss Harvesting IBKR's Tax Loss Harvest tool helps advisors to potentially reduce their customers' tax liabilities by harvesting losses across multiple assets for multiple customers at the same time.